 Developers expect clear requirements.
 Unfortunately, there is never a detailed design to follow, the problem I have touched shortly in my previous post Are developers like instrument players?

 Due to many reasons, developers expect their jobs to be revolved only around the code.
-Like the football player would just to just go onto field and “play”, without strategy meetings, watching the other team matches, figuring out the defending player that will probably be your opponent on the field.
+Like the football player would just to just go onto field and “play with the ball”, without strategy meetings, watching how the other team plays.

 One of the articles highlighting the problem is Expectations of a developer by Marek Zając (written in the Polish language).